adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

     Multiple threads running on multiple CPUs , how volatile works etc.
     Difference between java serialisation vs kyro etc.
     Given all robotic directions..
-Give the shortest distance to reach the same destination Rows and columns are sorted .
-Search an element in them . https://www.geeksforgeeks.org/fix-two-swapped-nodes-of-bst/
+Give the shortest distance to reach the same destination https://www.geeksforgeeks.org/fix-two-swapped-nodes-of-bst/
     Question 1 – Write code for Quick Sort, Questions related to time complexity and optimization, can we achieve Complexity of less than O(nlog(n))? by using N threads ?. https://www.geeksforgeeks.org/longest-palindrome-substring-set-1/